olebole/irafdoc/doc/mtlocal.rdumpf.rst

   <br>
   Some dumpf volumes are written on more than one tape.
-  Task <i>rdumpf</i> cannot recover a file that is split across two tapes on a <tt>"multi-volume-set"</tt> dumpf tape.
+  Task <i>rdumpf</i> cannot recover a file that is split across two tapes on a <span style="font-family: monospace;">"multi-volume-set"</span> dumpf tape.
 It is, however, possible to read the files beyond the leading partial file; this is done by incrementing the
   <b>file_list</b> parameter by 1.
 For example, the first complete file
   on the second tape of a multi-volume-set is indicated by <b>file_list</b> = 2.